Collaborate on a shared presentation in Keynote on iPad

 Edit while offline

-Here are a few things to keep in mind while editing a shared presentation while offline:
+Here are a few things to keep in mind while editing a shared presentation when you’re offline:

 If you’re not sure whether your changes have synced, you can check their status.
-In the presentation manager, tap the Sync Status button in the top-right corner of the screen (it looks like an up arrow).
+In the presentation manager, tap button in the top-right corner of the screen.

-If other participants who are online delete objects or slides that you’re editing, the edits you made to those objects are no longer in the presentation when you go back online.
+If other participants who are online delete objects or slides that you’re editing offline, the edits you made to those objects are not incorporated when you go back online.

 Opt out of a shared presentation